Borough Hall/Court Street station: 2000s to present

 The original Eastern Parkway Line station's interiors were listed on the National Register of Historic Places in 2004.
 In June 2018, part of the Eastern Parkway Line station's ceiling collapsed, injuring a passenger.
 The collapse of the 100-year-old ceiling necessitated $8.3 million in emergency repairs.
 Prior to the ceiling collapse, neither the MTA nor the New York City Department of Transportation had identified the Borough Hall station as a "priority" station requiring renovation.
 An internal report, released in late 2019, found that the staff sent to inspect the station verified the defect existed in 2017, but underestimated its severity due to a lack of expertise in terracotta ceilings, nor was the issue escalated to engineers who were familiar with terracotta.
 The MTA report suggested that special care be taken in the inspection of the thirteen subway stations that have terracotta ceilings due to the different properties when compared to concrete or steel.

 The IRT station's existing elevators were closed for replacement for several months starting in July 2020.
 The two elevators at the western end of the BMT's Court Street station were also replaced starting in 2022, requiring the closure of the exit at Clinton Street; this was part of a program to replace elevators across the subway system.
+The BMT elevators at Clinton Street reopened in June 2023.
+The BMT platform also received structural and visual upgrades, which were completed in January 2024.
 In November 2022, the MTA announced that it would award a $106 million contract for the installation of additional elevators at the Borough Hall station complex.
 The project would make the Eastern Parkway Line platforms fully accessible.
-The contract included one elevator from the mezzanine to either of the Eastern Parkway Line platforms, as well as one elevator from the mezzanine to the street.
-As of March 2023, work was scheduled to begin in the middle of that year and be completed in 2025.
+The contract included one elevator from the mezzanine to each of the Eastern Parkway Line platforms, as well as one elevator from the mezzanine to the street.
+As of March 2023, work was scheduled to begin in the middle of that year and be completed in 2025; the elevators ultimately opened in December 2025.
 New York City councilmember Lincoln Restler founded a volunteer group, the Friends of MTA Station Group, in early 2023 to advocate for improvements to the Borough Hall station and four other subway stations in Brooklyn.
-The BMT elevators at Clinton Street reopened in June 2023.
-The BMT platform also received structural and visual upgrades, which were completed in January 2024.